hellojoechip/june6th/README.md

-# june6th
+# Test Project

-this is a test project to experiment with Git
+This is a test, really just looking to get more familar with Git.